 The total cost is going to depend on how extensive the attic mold is and how long it is expected to take to remove.

 The average industry costs can range anywhere between $1,500 and $6,000 or more.
 Call around – And, always negotiate as the costs will vary from state to state and even county to county.
+Remember, be specific, so that your quote is as accurate as possible.

 Basement mold is more common than it should be with the common causes being leaky foundations, improper HVAC draining, plumbing leaks, and malfunctioning sump pumps.